Telemaniaka/job-interview-3-2020/Task3/README.md

 composer install
 ```

-Fill in your Mailgun credentials in `src/Config/conf.php`
+Fill in your BigCommerce credentials in `src/Config/conf.php`
 ## Usage

 Point webserver root towards the `public` folder